ciricocamila/ciricocamila/README.md

 Looking to collaborate on social projects for LGBTQi+ people, black feminism and veganism

 Nice to meet you!
-Is there anything that I could help you?
+Is there anything that I could do to help you?
 [Contact me.](https://www.linkedin.com/in/ciricocamila/)